top of page

 Literate Scholars

-Literate scholars have been considered the ruling class, besides emperors in ancient China.
+Literate scholars have been considered part of the ruling class, alongside emperors, in ancient China.

-These scholars were accessible to good education and usually could obtain good scores in the Imperial Examination, granting them high social status and bright futures in politics.
+These scholars had access to good education and could usually achieve decent scores in the Imperial Examination, granting them high social status and promising futures in politics.

-For well-educated scholars, including emperors, painting, calligraphy, and poetry have been the three most important and classy art forms that could show one's talent.
+For well-educated scholars, including emperors, painting, calligraphy, and poetry have been the three most important and classy art forms that could showcase one's talent.

-Unlike professional artisans, literate scholars had the highest social status in history and mostly did artwork as hobbies or a means to express their feelings.
+Unlike professional artisans, literate scholars held the highest social status in history and mostly engaged in artwork as a hobby or a means to express their feelings.

 "Hu Zhong Fu Gui Tu" that Xuande Emperor Zhu Zhanji Painted to Award His Exceptional Prime Minister Yang Shiqi (1365-1444), Wishing Him A Long and Wealthy Life